citykidz/rjbbrooks/README.md

 - 👋 Hi, I’m @rjbbrooks.
 You can call me Rich.
 I'm not a programmer; just an IT generalist, and have worked in IT support since the late 1990s.
 This is my first foray into GitHub.
 - 👀 I’m interested in Microsoft Intune, specifically zero-touch provisoning of Windows and MacOS desktops in a nonprofit environment using just the out of the box tools.
+Also interested in PowerApps, PowerAutomate and apps in Microsoft Teams.
 - 🌱 I’m currently preparing for Microsoft's MD-100 and MD-101 exams.
 The last time I wrote a Microsoft exam was in 1999.
 - 💞️ I’m looking to collaborate on ... hmmm, let me get back to you on that.
 - 📫 How to reach me by email at rjbbrooks@outlook.com